Skip to content

 We’ve seen lots of electric hatchbacks and electric SUVs, but carmakers have been a bit slower to build other body styles.

 Estate cars are great for carrying people and luggage, with a big boot that’s accessed by a tall, wide opening.
 Their low ride height means it’s easy to load bulky items – or leggy labradors – and they typically drive as well as hatchbacks or saloons.
 Add in a clean, quiet electric powertrain and you’ve got a recipe for a relaxing load-lugger.
-Here are the best all-electric estate cars.
+Here are the best electric estate cars.

 1. MG 5